Particle.news

 Overview

-• President Trump, who announced the change Friday, plans to raise import taxes on cars and trucks from the European Union to 25% starting next week.
+• Trump, who announced the change Friday, said the rate on EU cars and trucks will jump to 25% next week.